 Dinner in Blowing Rock

 Try Woodlands, a long-standing favorite spot for tasty barbeque, a friendly atmosphere, and live music from local performers.
-Or take in the views at Canyons, with a deck that overlooks areas in the Pisgah National Forest.
+Or take in the views at The Ridgeline, with a deck that overlooks areas in the Pisgah National Forest.
 See more dining options at http://www.blowingrock.com/services/restaurants/

 Morning : Blue Ridge Parkway and Grandfather Mountain (year round, weather permitting)